The Klau Institute engages with students at the undergraduate and graduate level, providing opportunities for study and research in critical areas.

 Over 400 human rights lawyers from more than 100 countries have come to Notre Dame to deepen their knowledge and refine their skills.

-Students committed to civil and human rights find opportunities for fellowship, extracurricular activity, and funding at the Klau Center.
+Students committed to civil and human rights find opportunities for fellowship, extracurricular activity, and funding at the Klau Institute.

 Graduates of our academic programs go on to meaningful careers in governmental, legal, and non-governmental bodies protecting human dignity throughout the world.